peterschwarz/peterschwarz.github.io/_posts/2014-02-12-clj-serial-release.md

 * Backed by [PureJavaComm](https://github.com/nyholku/purejavacomm)
 * removed the various `write-` functions in favor of one that takes arbitrary values of number, byte arrays or sequences of numbers

-Possible future changes, just to remove some extra stuff:
+Possible future changes:

 * Remove the index-based port selection - bit odd, and really only works well in a REPL
 * Consolidate and simplify the various `listen`-related functions

+Deploying to clojars and promoting the jar was remarkable easy, thanks to a post by [Michael Peterson](http://thornydev.blogspot.com/2013/03/signing-and-promoting-your-clojure.html)